|

 670. oracle

-a shrine where an oracular god is consulted
+a shrine where a prophet is consulted

 671. orangutan